 - Subjects must have a Fine pneumonia score > 70 (Fine Class > II).

-- Subjects must have a medical history and clinical and radiological findings consistent
+- Subjects must have a medical history and clinical and radiological findings

-must be met:
+following criteria must be met:

 - new infiltrate(s) on chest X-ray; AND

 - at least two of the CAP signs or symptoms.